Zelenskyy, Trump express hope for trilateral talks with Putin to bring end to Russia-Ukraine war

-WASHINGTON (AP) — President Volodymyr Zelenskyy and President Donald Trump expressed hope that Monday's critical talks with Ukrainian and European leaders at the White House could lead to trilateral talks with Russian President Vladimir Putin to bring an end to Russia's war on Ukraine.
+WASHINGTON (AP) — Ukrainian President Volodymyr Zelenskyy and President Donald Trump expressed hope that their critical meeting Monday with European leaders at the White House could soon lead to three-party talks with Russian President Vladimir Putin to bring an end to his war on Ukraine.

-The U.S. president also said he would back European security guarantees for Ukraine.
+The U.S. president also said he would back European security guarantees for Ukraine as European leaders gathered for the extraordinary White House meeting.

+“I think President Putin wants to find an answer, too," Trump told Zelenskyy and European leaders.
+"And we’ll see in a certain period of time, not very far from now, a week or two weeks, we’re going to know whether or not we’re going to solve this or is this horrible fighting going to continue.”

-Trump stopped short of committing U.S. troops to the effort, saying instead that there would be a “NATO-like” security presence but that all those details would be hashed out in their afternoon meeting with EU leaders.
+Trump stopped short of committing U.S. troops to a collective effort to bolster Ukraine's security.
+He said instead that there would be a “NATO-like” security presence and that all those details would be hashed out with EU leaders.

 “They want to give protection and they feel very strongly about it and we’ll help them out with that,” Trump said.
 “I think its very important to get the deal done.”

+Zelenskyy faced criticism during his February meeting from a conservative journalist for appearing in the Oval Office in a long sleeve T-shirt.
+This time he appeared in dark jacket and buttoned-shirt.

+Zelenskyy has said his typically less formal attire since the start of the full-scale Russian invasion in 2022 is to show solidarity with Ukrainian soldiers.

-Monday's hastily assembled meeting comes after Trump met on Friday with Russian President Vladimir Putin and has said that the onus is now on Zelenskyy to agree to concessions that he said could end the war.
+Monday's hastily assembled meeting came after Trump met in Alaska on Friday with Putin.
+Trump has said the onus is now on Zelenskyy to agree to concessions of land that he said could end the war.
+Russia now controls roughly one-fifth of Ukrainian territory.

 “If everything works out today, we’ll have a trilat," Trump said, referring to possible three-way talks among Zelenskyy, Putin and Trump.
 "We’re going to work with Russia, we’re going to work with Ukraine.”

-Trump also said he plans to talk to Putin after his meetings with Zelenskyy and European leaders.
+Trump said he plans to talk to Putin after his meetings with Zelenskyy and European leaders.

-“We are ready for trilateral as president said,” Zelenskyy said at the start of his meeting with Trump.
-"It’s a good signal about trilateral.
-I think this is very good.”

-Trump is first holding one-on-one talks with Zelenskyy.
-The two are then scheduled to gather with European Commission President Ursula von der Leyen, French President Emmanuel Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni, Finnish President Alexander Stubb and NATO Secretary-General Mark Rutte.
+After Trump held one-on-one talks with Zelenskyy, the two then gathered with European Commission President Ursula von der Leyen, French President Emmanuel Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni, Finnish President Alexander Stubb and NATO Secretary-General Mark Rutte.

 The European leaders were left out of Trump's summit with Putin.
 They want to safeguard Ukraine and the continent from any widening aggression from Moscow.
 Many arrived at the White House with the explicit goal of protecting Ukraine’s interests — a rare show of diplomatic force.

-The meetings are also a test of America’s relationship with its closest allies after the European Union and United Kingdom accepted Trump’s tariff hikes partly because they wanted his support on Ukraine.

-“We understand that we shouldn’t expect Putin to voluntarily abandon aggression and new attempts at conquest,” Zelenskyy said in an X posting before arriving at the White House.
-“That is why pressure must work, and it must be joint pressure – from the United States and Europe, and from everyone in the world who respects the right to life and the international order.”

-Ahead of the meeting, however, Trump suggested that Ukraine could not regain Crimea, which Russia annexed in 2014, setting off an armed conflict that led to its broader 2022 invasion.
+Ahead of Monday's meeting, Trump suggested that Ukraine could not regain Crimea, which Russia annexed in 2014, setting off an armed conflict that led to its broader 2022 invasion.

 "President Zelenskyy of Ukraine can end the war with Russia almost immediately, if he wants to, or he can continue to fight," Trump wrote Sunday night on social media.
 “Remember how it started.
 No getting back Obama given Crimea (12 years ago, without a shot being fired!), and NO GOING INTO NATO BY UKRAINE.
 Some things never change!!!”

-Zelenskyy appeared to respond with his own post late Sunday, saying, “We all share a strong desire to end this war quickly and reliably.”
+Zelenskyy responded with his own post late Sunday, saying, “We all share a strong desire to end this war quickly and reliably.”
 He said that “peace must be lasting,” not as it was after Russia seized Crimea and part of the Donbas in eastern Ukraine eight years ago, and “Putin simply used it as a springboard for a new attack.”

-Trump's sitdown in Alaska with Putin yielded the possible contours for stopping the war in Ukraine, though it was unclear whether the terms discussed would ultimately be acceptable to Zelenskyy or Putin.

-Zelenskyy said in a social media post he met with Trump’s special envoy for Ukraine, Keith Kellogg, on Monday ahead of his scheduled talks with Trump to discuss the battlefield situation and the shared “strong diplomatic capabilities” of the U.S., Ukraine and Europe.
-He also held talks with European leaders at the Ukrainian embassy in Washington.

 European heavyweights in Washington

-European Commission President Ursula von der Leyen, French President Emmanuel Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni, Finnish President Alexander Stubb and NATO Secretary-General Mark Rutte arrived at the White House ahead of Zelenskyy's arrival.

-On the table for discussion are possible NATO-like security guarantees that Ukraine would need for any peace with Russia to be durable.
-Putin opposes Ukraine joining NATO outright, yet Trump's team claims the Russian leader is open to allies agreeing to defend Ukraine if it comes under attack.
+Putin opposes Ukraine joining NATO outright, yet Trump's team claims the Russian leader is open to Western allies agreeing to defend Ukraine if it comes under attack.

 ”Clearly there are no easy solutions when talking about ending a war and building peace,” Meloni told reporters.
 “We have to explore all possible solutions to guarantee peace, to guarantee justice, and to guarantee security for our countries.”